 When is it necessary to probate an estate?

-Whether an estate will have to be probated depends on how the decedent’s property is titled when he or she dies.
-For example, some or all of a decedent’s property, such as jointly held property where there is a right of survivorship, the proceeds from a life insurance policy or a bank or retirement account that names a beneficiary, may not be part of the probate estate because it passes directly to another person by operation of law.
+Probate is the process of transferring property and ownership after someone has died.
+Whether an estate will have to be probated depends on how the decedent’s (the person who has died) property is titled when they die.
+For example, some or all of a decedent’s property, such as jointly held property where there is a right of survivorship (where the surviving joint owner is automatically entitled to the property) or the proceeds from a life insurance policy or a bank or retirement account that names a beneficiary, may not be part of the probate estate because it passes directly to another person by law.
 Property that's held in a trust created by the decedent also may not need to be probated.

-Typically, it's necessary to probate the decedent’s estate if you need to:
+Typically, you have to probate the decedent’s estate if you need to:

-- Establish if the decedent's will is valid
+- Find out if the decedent's will is valid

-- Change title (ownership) to real estate or to personal property, such as bank accounts, stocks, or bonds, that is held in the decedent’s sole name without any right of survivorship
+- Change title (ownership) to real estate or personal property, such as bank accounts, stocks, or bonds, that is held only in the decedent’s name without any right of survivorship

 - Pay the decedent's creditors